chickenjohn/ECG_Monitor_on_Android/README.md

 ## What is this?

 ECG Monitor is a simple ECG Wave displaying APP.
-After connecting to a Bluetooth ECG device, it allows your Android device to show and analysing the ECG data.
+After connecting to a Bluetooth serial port device, it allows your Android device to show and analysing the ECG data received from the connected Bluetooth serial port.

 ## How is it like?